klingtnet/klingt.net/static/homepage.md

 As you maybe already guessed, I'm also passionate about audio.
 I've build loudspeakers, a Midi controller and I'm maintaining some audio related software projects ([rsoundio](https://github.com/klingtnet/rsoundio) ,[rosc](https://github.com/klingtnet/rosc), ...).

 I love music and I'm fascinated by the whole process of generating audio signals.
-Besides, I like to do systems programming or build web services.
+Besides, I like to do systems programming and build web services.
 I also have some experience with front-end technologies like CSS/SCSS or Javascript.
 Sometimes I create beautiful things with [TeX](https://github.com/klingtnet/beamer_template), too.